Health risks

 Shingles

-Shingles (herpes zoster) is an itchy, painful rash with blisters.
-It is caused by the same virus as chickenpox (the varicella-zoster virus).
 After recovering from chickenpox, the virus remains in the body.
 It retreats into a nerve ganglion near the spinal cord and can reactivate years later, causing shingles.
-Older adults and people with a weakend immune system are at higher risk.
-Vaccination against shingles is available.
+Older people and people with a weakened immune system have a higher risk.
+Symptoms can last for weeks or even months.

 Where does shingles occur?